mikesteele/react-game-hooks/README.md

 ## Guidelines

-These are not hard rules, but helpful in creating a larger

-### A sprite (?) is one position and its interactions
+### A sprite is one position and its interactions

-Due to the rules of hooks, you can't create hooks in loops.
+Due to the rules of hooks, you can't create hooks in conditions or loops.
+But screens in games often have variable amounts and types of sprites depending on game context.

-As opposed to creating a group of non-playable characters like this:
+As opposed to creating a group of non-playable sprites like this:

 ```
 const City = () => {